paulscherrerinstitute/wica-http/README.md

 show the evolving, live status of one or more EPICS channels of interest."**_

 Wica2 provides a REST backend service with similar functionality to Wica.
-Additionally it provides a frontend library which streams live data from the backend, using the received information to dynamically update the end-user's web page.
+Additionally it provides a frontend library which streams live data from the backend, and then subsequently uses the received information to dynamically update the end-user's web page.

 Wica2 is based on technologies that are currently in active use within PSI's GFA Controls Section.
 The main technology differences between Wica and Wica2 are as follows: